zukunft/zukunft.com/docs/code_functions_all.md

     \-- btn_del - section for function btn_del not yet defined that it should be buttons in /formula/formula.php
     \-- dsp_type_selector - section for function dsp_type_selector not yet defined that it should be select in /formula/formula.php
     \-- user_expression - section for function user_expression not yet defined that it should be overwrites in /formula/formula.php
+    \-- expression_latex - section for function expression_latex not yet defined that it should be overwrites in /formula/formula.php
     \-- expression_latex_link - section for function expression_latex_link not yet defined that it should be overwrites in /formula/formula.php
     \-- need_all - section for function need_all not yet defined that it should be overwrites in /formula/formula.php
     \-- dsp_text - section for function dsp_text not yet defined that it should be to review in /formula/formula.php